clarinsi/STARK/advanced.md

 **Values:** _yes, no_

 The obligatory `--complete` parameter defines whether STARK, for a given tree size, should only extract complete trees encompassing the head and _all_ its (in)direct dependants (value _yes_), or all possible subtrees (paths) spanning from the head, i.e. all possible combinations of a head and its dependants (value _no_).
 Most use cases can be solved with the first option, so **`complete=yes` is the recommended default setting**.
 If you nevertheless decide to go with the `complete=no`, make sure to uncomment the `--processing_size` parameter (see below) and set it to a relatively low number (e.g. _2-7_), as only trees of limited size can be retrieved.
+In addition, we recommend increasing the [number of processor](#--cpu_cores) for even faster results.

 ### `--processing_size`